 Lead the conversation.

 The U.S. Senate Committee on Health, Education, Labor and Pensions issued a blistering report on for-profit colleges, claiming the category put profits before students.
-Rasmussen College was called out publicly, but an in-depth analysis of the issue revealed an opportunity for Rasmussen to tell another side of the story.
+Rasmussen University was called out publicly, but an in-depth analysis of the issue revealed an opportunity for Rasmussen to tell another side of the story.

 - Positively differentiated Rasmussen from other for-profit institutions named in the report